Q: How can I verify my application was received?

 Q: Who is eligible to apply to the Scholarships for Military Children Program?

-Applicants must be enrolled, or planning to enroll, in a full-time undergraduate degree program at an accredited U.S. college or university in the fall term of the year 2013.
+Applicants must be enrolled, or planning to enroll, in a full-time undergraduate degree program at an accredited U.S. college or university in the fall term of the year 2014.
 Applicants who have earned an undergraduate degree or who are enrolled in a graduate degree program are not eligible.
-All applicants must also have a minimum unweighted GPA of 3.0 (on a 4.0 basis) to be eligible to apply.
-This minimum unweighted GPA requirement applies to both high school and college students.
+High school applicants must have a minimum unweighted GPA of 3.0 (on a 4.0 basis) to be eligible to apply.
+College applicants must have a minimum unweighted GPA of 2.5 (on a 4.0 basis) to be eligible to apply.
 A scholarship may be awarded to both high school seniors and those working toward a first undergraduate degree provided they are carrying a full-time course load and are in good academic standing at a college or university accredited in the United States.

 Students attending a community or junior college must be enrolled in a program of studies designed to allow the student to transfer directly into a four-year program.
 Applicants who receive an appointment to one of the U.S. Military Academies (or affiliated preparatory schools) or are awarded a full scholarship at any accredited U.S. post-secondary institution of higher education are not eligible to receive funds from this program.
 A full scholarship is usually defined as one that provides for payment of tuition, books, lab fees, and other expenses.